 From the 13th of July till the end of September Quarry Bank will be showing a film inspired by conversations about rights, social responsibilities and the power to create change.
 As of yet there isn’t any evidence to suggest that mill workers from Quarry Bank were there that day however, the workers would have been very representative of the general crowd.

-Unearthing Passion and Protest is part of a UK wide National Trust programme called People’s Landscape.
+The artwork is part of a UK wide National Trust programme called People’s Landscape.
 Through commissions, exhibitions and events, People’s Landscapes shines a spotlight on how National Trust properties and land has shaped our political climate as we know it.
 Turner-Prize winning artist Jeremy Deller is the artistic advisor on a programme of events and exhibitions across the country, working with artists to tell the stories of some very different places.

 The films have been created so as to spark further thought and conversation